commercetools-demo/admintools/app/README.md

   - Includes address information if phone number is provided
 - **Why it matters**: Business units are the central hub that manages all business operations

+### Step 6: 📨 Send Merchant Center Invitation
+- **What it does**: Invites the seller to access the Merchant Center platform
+- **Details**:
+  - Retrieves organization and team information from the current project
+  - Validates the seller's email for invitation eligibility
+  - Sends an invitation to join the configured team (from `MC_TEAM_NAME` environment variable)
+- **Why it matters**: Gives sellers access to the Merchant Center interface to manage their business operations
+- **Error Handling**: If invitation fails, the onboarding continues but shows a warning notification

 ## 🔗 How Everything Connects

 Here's how all the pieces work together: